Reasonable Accommodation For Disabled Employees

 Reasonable Accommodation for Disabled Employees in New Jersey.

 Know Your Rights.
-Contact Our New Jersey Reasonable Accommodation Lawyers.
+Contact Our New Jersey Reasonable Accommodation Lawyer.

-Reasonable accommodations can be something as simple as providing a chair for the employee to sit on, or they can be something much more complex such as restructuring a job to take away certain duties the disabled employee can no longer perform; allowing the employee to work on a reduced or modified schedule; or even allowing the employee to work from home.
+Reasonable accommodations can be something as simple as providing a chair for the employee to sit on, or they can be something much more complex such as restructuring a job to take away certain duties the disabled employee can no longer perform, allowing the employee to work on a reduced or modified schedule, or allowing the employee to work from home.

 How to Request a Reasonable Accommodation

-- To start, you must make your employer aware of your disability or medical need.
+- To start, you must make your employer aware of your disability and need for accommodation.
 Do this in writing, such as an email or a dated letter, and save a copy for yourself.

-- Write your request in plain English and clearly state your condition and why you need a change in your work.
-You may also provide your ideas about what accommodations would be best, if you have them.
+- Write your request in plain English and clearly explain your condition and why you need an accommodation that will allow you to continue to effectively work.
+You may also provide your ideas about what accommodations you think would be helpful.

-- After your employer has a full picture of your limitations, they can work to accommodate your request.
+- After your employer has a full picture of your limitations, they are required to engage with you in an “interactive process” to determine whether and how your disability can be accommodated.

 Leaves of Absence as a Reasonable Accommodation Under the NJLAD

 It is important to keep in mind that any request for an extension of a medical leave of absence beyond the 12 weeks provided by the FMLA must be for a reasonable and limited period of time.
-It’s best to have a doctor’s note stating that you will be able to return on a certain date, within no more than the next few months.
+It is advisable to have a doctor’s note stating that you will be able to return on a certain date.

-Over their combined 50 years experience, attorneys Richard Schall and Patricia Barasch have handled many reasonable accommodation cases, including Seiden v.
+Attorney Patricia Barasch has handled many reasonable accommodation cases, including successfully litigating the case of Seiden v.
 Marina Associates, the very first case in the State of New Jersey to address the framework the courts should use to analyze reasonable accommodation cases.

 At Schall & Barasch LLC, we enjoy the challenge of tackling the most complex legal issues, taking on the biggest corporations in New Jersey along with their law firms, and standing up for the rights of our clients to be free from disability discrimination in the workplace.